Kiuwan logo

 Audit All the Code

 Even if you don’t download open-source code directly, it’s likely included in the software you’ve obtained from third parties.
-So, in addition to knowing exactly where open-source code is utilized in your projects, you should audit all third-party code that you use.
+So, in addition to knowing exactly where open-source code is utilized in your projects, you should audit all third-party code you use.
 Not only is this a good idea from a code security standpoint, but it also ensures you can fulfill all licensing obligations.

 Keep Licenses Up to Date